apache/calcite-avatica-go/site/_posts/2025-03-05-release-avatica-go-5.4.0.md

 {% endcomment %}
 -->

-Apache Calcite Avatica Go 5.3.0 is a maintenance release of Avatica Go including dependency updates and bug fixes.
+Apache Calcite Avatica Go 5.4.0 includes dependency updates and various minor improvements.

-This release supports Go 1.20 and 1.21, which are currently the versions supported and maintained by the Go team.
+The Avatica protobuf messages have been recompiled to use the new [opaque API](https://go.dev/blog/protobuf-opaque).
+This change is internal and does not affect users of the Avatica Go client, but maintains best practices and follows the leading-edge of protobuf usage in Go.

-The Calcite team recommends users of this package to upgrade to this version, where practical, as bugs causing panics have been resolved in this release.
+See the list of [bug fixes and new features]({{ site.baseurl }}/docs/go_history.html#v5-4-0) for more information.